Protonk/sr-characters/New/monk.md

 I have 14 + 4D6 initiative.
 98% of the time, I'll get three moves in an combat turn.
 20% of the time, I'll get four.

-15 dodge means that against an attacker with 12 dice, I'll dodge 73% of the time, 90% of the time, net hits will be limited to 1, with high pain tolerance affording some margin for hits that land.
+17 dodge means that against an attacker with 12 dice, I'll dodge 80% of the time, with high pain tolerance affording some margin for hits that land.
 Damage will be streaky, with dodge after dodge followed up by a serious hit (net hits of 0 => 0 damage bifurcates the outcome a bit).